EvansWitte/EvansWitte/README.md

 # Welcome! 👋🏿

 I'm Evans, <br>
-A Data Analyst with passion for maths and statistics, technology and programming, visualisation as well as problem solving.
+A Data Analyst with passion for maths and statistics, technology and programming, visualization as well as problem solving.
 I'm addicted to learn and grow every day. <br>
 Currently learning more skills about Data Analytics @neue fische GmbH